Differential geometry of surfaces: Minimal surfaces

 In 1760 Lagrange extended Euler's results on the calculus of variations involving integrals in one variable to two variables.
 He had in mind the following problem:

 Given a closed curve in E^{3}, find a surface having the curve as boundary with minimal area.

 Such a surface is called a minimal surface.

 In 1776 Jean Baptiste Meusnier showed that the differential equation derived by Lagrange was equivalent to the vanishing of the mean curvature of the surface:

 A surface is minimal if and only if its mean curvature vanishes.

 Minimal surfaces have a simple interpretation in real life: they are the shape a soap film will assume if a wire frame shaped like the curve is dipped into a soap solution and then carefully lifted out.
 The question as to whether a minimal surface with given boundary exists is called Plateau's problem after the Belgian physicist Joseph Plateau who carried out experiments on soap films in the mid-nineteenth century.
-In 1930 Jesse Douglas and Tibor Radó gave an affirmative answer to Plateau's problem (Douglas was awarded one of the first Fields medals for this work in 1936).
+In 1930 Jesse Douglas and Tibor Radó gave an affirmative answer to Plateau's problem (Douglas was awarded a Fields Medal for this work in 1936).

 Many explicit examples of minimal surface are known explicitly, such as the catenoid, the helicoid, the Scherk surface and the Enneper surface.
 There has been extensive research in this area, summarised in Osserman (2002).
 In particular a result of Osserman shows that if a minimal surface is non-planar, then its image under the Gauss map is dense in S^{2}.